guilhermebruzzi/pypersonalfin/README.md

  * Go to upload tab and select the exported csv that is on the `output` folder on this project
  * You can choose `insert new sheet(s)` option so you can use the data as you want without replacing any current value on your spreadsheet

+#### Automatically

+Create a credential file that can access your google spreadsheet by following the steps on: https://gspread.readthedocs.io/en/latest/oauth2.html

+Then move the final json to source folder of this project with the final path: `pypersonalfin/service_credentials.json`

+Then execute:

+`make upload_to_google NAME=my-spreadsheet-name RUN=True LOCALE=pt_br`

+To run the script and upload it to your Google spreadsheet.

+Alternatively you can pass a previous output name:

+`make upload_to_google NAME=my-spreadsheet-name FILE_NAME=data-from-x-to-y.csv`

 ## Financial sources

 List of currently supported financial sources to group data.